huntabyte/bits-ui/content/introduction.md

 ---
 title: Introduction
-description: A collection of headless components for Svelte, built with Melt UI builders.
+description: The headless components for Svelte.
 ---

 Bits UI is a collection of headless component primitives that enable you to build your own custom components.
 They have been thoughtfully designed to prioritize simplicity without compromising customizability.